williamQyq/Terraform-VMWare-CentOS/README.md

-# Terraform + Packer vSphere Automation for Ridgebot Botctl
+# Terraform + Packer vSphere Automation for App
 This module automates the provisioning of virtual machines in vSphere environment using [Packer](https://www.packer.io/) and [Terraform](https://www.terraform.io/).

 ## Features